How to Sleep with Lower Back Pain and Sciatica

 Sleep on your back with a pillow Under your knees

 Sleeping face up on your back helps to distribute your weight evenly.
 However, this position can put a pressure on your lower back.
-To avoid this, place a pillow beneath your knees to relieve strain on your spine.
+To avoid this, place a half moon pillow beneath your knees to relieve strain on your spine.

 • Lie on your back.
 Place a pillow beneath your head to help support your neck.